kaitlynntnguyen/credit-risk-classification/report-template.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
-  The purpose of the analysis is to determine credit worthiness of potential borrowers
+  The purpose of the analysis is to determine credit worthiness of potential borrowers.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
   The financial information used to determine this included the borrower's loan amount (loan_size), interest rate (interest_rate), income (borrower_income), debt to income ratio (debt_to_income), number of accounts open (num_of_accounts), late payments (derogatory_marks), total debt (total_debt), and loan status (loan_status).
 This predicts how trustworthy the borrower is and how likely they are to pay back their loan.
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
-Load the data
-Prepare and organize the data into labels and features.
-Split the data to training and testing set
-Train the model
-Test the model (log resgression)
-Resample and retest the data (log resgression) Evaluate the model
+Using these factors, the model will predict whether a loan is healthy or if it has a high risk of defaulting.
+The dataset includes 75,000 healthy loans, and 2500 risky loans.
+The first part of the process is to load the data and split it into training groups and testing groups.
+75% of the data is used to train the model, and then we can use the remaining 25% of the data to make predictions, then test whether those predictions were accurate.
+With this dataset, we will use Logistic Regression, then we will try it again with resampled training data.

 ## Results